-- You're a bank, insurer, reinsurer (but not insurance broker); public-sector body; further-education establishment, if grant-funded, or state-funded school.
+- You’re a bank, insurer, reinsurer (but not insurance brokers), public sector body, state funded primary or secondary school.

 - Your business is subject to collections or collective insolvency proceedings.

-The Coronavirus Business Interruption Loan Scheme (CBILS) is managed by the British Business Bank on behalf of, and with the financial backing of the Secretary of State for Business, Energy and Industrial Strategy (BEIS).
+Managed by the British Business Bank on behalf of, and with the financial backing of, the Secretary of State for Business, Energy & Industrial Strategy.

-British Business Bank plc is wholly owned by HM Government and is not authorised or regulated by the Prudential Regulation Authority (PRA) or the Financial Conduct Authority (FCA).
+British Business Bank plc is a development bank wholly owned by HM Government.
+It is not authorised or regulated by the PRA or the FCA.